kmcd/codecast/01_command_line/script.md

   pwd
   cd
-  “Print Working Directory”.
+  "Print Working Directory".
 Shows the current location in the directory tree. cd cd, chdir
-  “Change Directory”.
+  "Change Directory".
 When typed all by itself, it returns you to your home directory. cd directory cd directory
   Change into the specified directory name.
 Example: cd /usr/src/linux cd ~
-  “~” is an alias for your home directory.
-It can be used as a shortcut to your “home”, or other directories relative to your home. cd .. cd..
+  "~" is an alias for your home directory.
+It can be used as a shortcut to your "home", or other directories relative to your home. cd .. cd..
   Move up one directory.
-For example, if you are in /home/vic and you type “cd ..”, you will end up in /home. cd -
+For example, if you are in /home/vic and you type "cd ..", you will end up in /home. cd -
   Return to previous directory.
 An easy way to get back to your previous location! ls